gorenje/millieons.org/t/dog_fish_part_7.md

 Fish: Well Crab told me that he wasn't actually to blame rather it was the Toad, it was the Toad that picked up on what he, the Crab, said.
 So in fact, Toad should have told Crab to be polite.

 Dog: Wow.
 Now that's an ego!
-What are you now going to do?
+So how is this going to continue?
+I mean you the Crab for years now, he is a good friend after all.

 Fish: Well I thought I'd give him a taste of his own medicine.

-Dog: What you are going to interrupt all the time and ignore what other people say?
+Dog: Wait, so you are going to interrupt all the time and ignore what other people say?

 Fish: No, I don't want to join the Crab in the basement of human politeness.
 No, no, no. I'm simply going to ignore him just like he ignored me.